plone/plone.memoize/plone/memoize/README.txt

 request (but possibly on another context) with the same parameters will be memoized.

-Note that this requires that the request is annotatable using zope(.app).annotation!
+Note that this requires that the request is annotatable using zope.annotation!

 generic
 =======